pavelsolis/Git-GitHub-Primer/README.md

 - The most commonly used commands in the terminal when working with Git are: `ls` to list files, and `cd` to navigate through folders.

 All Git commands have the following syntax: `git verb options`.
 - The most commonly used verbs are: `status`, `add`, `commit`, `pull`, `push`.
 Other useful ones include: `branch`, `checkout`, `reset`, `diff`, `merge`, `log`.
-All these commands are explained below, but you can see a useful Git cheat-sheet [here](https://gist.github.com/davfre/8313299).
+All these commands are explained below.
+You can also refer to this [Git cheat-sheet](https://gist.github.com/davfre/8313299).
 - Git commands only work when (in the terminal) you are in a folder that contains a Git repository, otherwise the terminal will display the message "Not a git repository".

-Notes: See [here](https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/bash/) for an overview of the terminal, shell, and bash; [here](https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/bash/bash-commands-to-manage-directories-files/) for the main bash commands to manage directories and files, and [1](https://www.frankpinter.com/notes/git-for-economists-presentation.pdf), [2](https://www.sas.upenn.edu/~jesusfv/Chapter_HPC_5_Git.pdf), [3](https://rubygarage.org/blog/most-basic-git-commands-with-examples), [4](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), [5](https://nvie.com/posts/a-successful-git-branching-model/) for other great introductory pieces to Git and GitHub.
+Notes: See [here](https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/bash/) for an overview of the terminal, shell, and bash; [here](https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/bash/bash-commands-to-manage-directories-files/) for the main bash commands to manage directories and files, and [1](https://www.frankpinter.com/notes/git-for-economists-presentation.pdf), [2](https://www.sas.upenn.edu/~jesusfv/Chapter_HPC_5_Git.pdf), [3](https://rubygarage.org/blog/most-basic-git-commands-with-examples), [4](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), [5](https://nvie.com/posts/a-successful-git-branching-model/) for other introductory pieces to Git and GitHub.

 ## Contents
 1. [Setting Up Git](#setting-up)